GeorgeAdamon/pyc4d_helpers/scripts/RhinoMatrixLoader/README.md

 * You should see a collection of quads or triangles that represent the Transformation Matrices coming from Rhino.

 ## Information Regarding [Rhino3d/Grasshopper3d](https://developer.rhino3d.com/api/RhinoCommon/html/T_Rhino_Geometry_Transform.htm) vs [Cinema4D](https://developers.maxon.net/docs/Cinema4DPythonSDK/html/misc/matrixfundamental.html) Transformation Matrices.
-Cinema4D and Rhino/Grasshopper represent 4x4 Transformation Matrices in a different way.
+Cinema4D and Rhino/Grasshopper represent 4x4 Transformation Matrices in an annoyingly different way.

 First of all, Rhino has a Z-Up coordinate system, whereas Cinema3D has a Y-Up coordinate system.
 This means that a Y <--> Z swap has to be performed for every vector of the matrix.